blold/help-center/docs/Exchange/deposit-withdraw.md

-**IMPORTANT!** It is vital that you enter the Unique Deposit Code number as the 'description on recipient's statement' 'comment' or 'note'.
+**IMPORTANT!** It is vital that you enter the *Unique Deposit Code* number as the *'ddescription on recipient's statement' 'comment' or 'note'*.
 Your transfer will be delayed if you do not complete this step.
-The Unique Deposit Code changes each time.
+The *Unique Deposit Code* changes each time.
 Please make sure you check this carefully.